Outpatients (band): Western Mass years (1982–1988)

-hardcore punk genre opting to allow themselves to progress musically.
-The band felt that hardcore was becoming too restrictive in general despite its non-conformist themes.
-Scott was amongst the first bassists in the area to incorporate slap bass into hardcore and metal and by 1985 the band’s sound had crossed over from hardcore to their own eclectic form of heavy metal.
+hardcore punk genre, opting to allow themselves to progress musically.
+The band felt that hardcore was becoming too restrictive in general, despite its non-conformist themes.
+Scott was among the bassists in the area who incorporated slap bass into hardcore and metal, and by 1985 the band’s sound had crossed over from hardcore to an eclectic form of heavy metal.

 In 1987 Mike Kingsbury left and was replaced by Scot Bates.
-In 1988 the band released “Free Association” its first full-length album on vinyl.
+In 1988 the band released Free Association, its first full-length album on vinyl.